 Proverbs - When I read Proverbs 23 verses 15 & 16 today I felt like God was saying this directly to me - "My child, how I will rejoice if you become wise.
 Yes, my heart will thrill when you speak what is right and just."
 Yes, it's true that I do not believe I am wise!
 Isn't it a Proverb that says something like "be not wise in thine own eyes"?
 Wise advice... :) Truly, I love the thought of actually someday being wise.
 On my better days, I seek after wisdom.
 But I'm not there yet by a long shot.
 So, I guess today's Proverb seemed to be a bit of encouragement to me from God.
 Do you believe that God will rejoice if you become wise?
 Do you believe that God's heart will thrill when you speak what is right and just?

 Worship God: Okay, I am having way too much fun with YouTube these days!
 Based on my Psalm reflection above, I went hunting for my old childhood song "His Banner Over Me Is Love" and found out that this song is alive and well today!
-I found a ton of great videos of people singing this song, but it came down to 2 videos I just had to share with you.
-The first video is about 90 seconds long and just incredibly cute as you'll see.
-The second video is 9 minutes long, but I encourage you to watch it all the way through.
-And, let me encourage you to participate in this second video.
-When he encourages everyone to stand up, please do! :) And then try to follow the arm motions of the woman that stands up to his right as they go through the song!
-So fun! :)
+I found a ton of great videos of people singing this song, but it came down to 1 video I just had to share with you.
+The video is about 90 seconds long and just incredibly cute as you'll see.

 Is God's banner over you?
 Click here and get under God's banner of love!